tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 ### Execute transactions in txn.rs

-Most the logics are here inside txn.rs function `txn_exec`.
+Most of the logic are here inside the txn.rs function `txn_exec`.

 You can see all txn defined in the codec has been handled in a `match` branch, then return a commit_ctx.
 The commit_ctx is a Context type which records all changes during the txn execution.
 However, before the commit_ctx is finally commited at the last of the `txn_exec` function, no actually changes happened in the state.
 That means, at any time, if the execution failed for whatever reason, the state will **NOT** be changed.